cwe1ss/microservices-template/README.md

   * The service's identity is automatically added to the SQL database with db_datareader/db_datawriter permissions.
   * EF Core Migrations are automatically applied during deployment by an admin identity with elevated privileges.
   * This means you can deploy a SQL-based service and immediately use it without any manual steps.
-* **(Almost) no passwords/secrets**
+* **ZERO passwords or secrets**
-  * Wherever possible, authentication is done via Azure AD, managed identities, and [federated credentials](https://docs.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview).
-This includes GitHub Actions & access to Azure SQL Database.
+  * Authentication is done entirely via Azure AD, managed identities, and [federated credentials](https://docs.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview).
+This includes GitHub Actions and access to Azure SQL Database & Azure Service Bus.

 # Overview